Skip to main content

 Buying at Low Prices

-Advantage: Higher profit if you’re right Disadvantage: Lower probability of being right
+Advantage: Higher profit if correct Disadvantage: Lower probability of being correct

 Buying at High Prices

-Advantage: Higher probability of being right Disadvantage: Lower profit if you’re right
+Advantage: Higher probability of being correct Disadvantage: Lower profit if correct

 Finding Value